 Trabeculae and Shock Absorption

-- Tying your shoes.
+- Tying your shoes

-- You open the fridge door and reach into the fridge
+- Opening the fridge door

-It’s those thousands of little repeated motions that snaps one of the trabeculae, one of the cross bridges in this internal sponge of the body of the vertebrae.
+It’s those thousands of little repeated motions that snaps one of the trabeculae — one of the cross bridges in this internal sponge of the body of the vertebrae.

 Leading to Vertebral Compression